woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/firstconnect.rst

       Testing the connection in pgAdmin

-If you encounter errors, make sure that the ``postgres`` password is set correctly, and that the correct line was edited in :file:`pg_hba.conf`.
+If you encounter errors, make sure that the ``postgres`` password is set correctly, and that the correct line was edited in :file:`pg_hba.conf`, as many look alike.